 In a way, this is a form of calorie-restricting diet, as this diet cycles between times when you’re fasting (not eating) and eating.
 By restricting the time periods in which you’re actually allowed to eat, as well as being good for your energy levels it is an easy way to limit to hours in the day that you can be filling up, as snacking is one of the most common attributes to overweight people’s diets.

 The premise here is that the availability of an abundance of food whenever we want to eat it is fairly new and inherently unnatural; our ancestors had to work to catch or harvest their food, going long periods without eating to then feast on a meal once it’s ready.
 What you eat, well that’s totally up to you, although it’s often combined with another macronutrient-controlled diet for maximum health benefits and effectiveness.

 One of the most popular forms of this diet is the 16:8 diet, whereby your first and last meal lies within an 8-hour window, with 16 hours of fasting.
-You can drink substances like coffee or tea in the morning as long as they’ve got no sugar or milk added, but only water between your last meal and sleeping.
+You can drink substances like coffee or tea in the morning as long as they’ve got no sugar or milk added, but only water between your last meal and sleeping, suggested by Health Canal.
 Alternatively, the other most popular method is the 5:2 diet, where you eat normally for 5 days per week, but on 2 (spaced apart) days you eat only 500-600 calories that day.